maximeOSO/laps/README.md

 If MODE is MPD:
 Keyword | Description
 ------------ | -------------
-PVSINK          |The settling velocity of MDP (complicated to know, default value: 0.016 m.s-1 according to a bunch of papers: https://iopscience.iop.org/article/10.1088/1748-9326/aa8e8b/meta (mainly) https://www.sciencedirect.com/science/article/pii/S0269749116300264?via%3Dihub
+PVSINK          |The settling velocity of MPD (complicated to know, default value: 0.016 m.s-1 according to a bunch of papers: https://iopscience.iop.org/article/10.1088/1748-9326/aa8e8b/meta (mainly) https://www.sciencedirect.com/science/article/pii/S0269749116300264?via%3Dihub
-AGES            |The age in [days] after which MDP might start sinking PPSINK          |The probability [0=<p<=1] that the MDP older than AGES actually start sinking.
-(Old enough MDP are chosen randomly).
-The concept of MDP starting to settle with some probability after a certain age threshold is inspired from https://www.sciencedirect.com/science/article/pii/S0025326X18301000
+AGES            |The age in [days] after which MPD might start sinking PPSINK          |The probability [0=<p<=1] that the MPD older than AGES actually start sinking.
+(Old enough MPD are chosen randomly).
+The concept of MPD starting to settle with some probability after a certain age threshold is inspired from https://www.sciencedirect.com/science/article/pii/S0025326X18301000